Sloth encounters are now being offered at Wright Park Zoo

 DODGE CITY, Kan.
-(KSNW) – The Wright Park Zoo in Dodge City, Kansas is now offering sloth encounters.
+(KSNW) – The Wright Park Zoo in Dodge City is now offering sloth encounters.

 For $50, guests can interact with and feed Lucia, a 2-year-old Linnaeus two-toed sloth, while learning about her and her species inside her enclosure.